GabrielMoreau/winsoft-main/README.md

 Inside this archive, the DOS script `install.bat` starts the installation process, or uninstallation if it is an obsolete software package with `uninstall` in its name.
-There are sometimes pre-install and post-install scripts written in PowerShell.
+There are sometimes `pre-install.ps1` and `post-install.ps1` scripts written in PowerShell.

 With a little work, it would be quite easy to transform these Zip